 "We cannot create what we can't imagine"

-From 2011 until the COVID-19 global quarantine in 2020, Dr. Ali-Coleman served as teaching faculty, teaching Communication Studies and Fine and Performing Arts courses at area community colleges and universities, including Northern Virginia Community College, Prince George's Community College, Community College of Baltimore County, Morgan State University and Montgomery College.
+From 2011 until the COVID-19 global quarantine in 2020, Dr. Ali-Coleman served as teaching faculty, teaching Communication Studies and Fine and Performing Arts courses at area community colleges and universities, including the University of Maryland, Northern Virginia Community College, Prince George's Community College, Community College of Baltimore County, Morgan State University and Montgomery College.
 She won numerous grant awards for her work as an instructor, including a 2015 Prince George's Community College Foundation Impact Grant which allowed her to implement the Mid-Atlantic Communication and Media Arts conference.
 This led to her later creating the brand StudentMediaOnline.com.